-At June 30, 2013, the Company had cash on hand of \$5,347,361.
-For the quarter ended June 30, 2013 the Company reported negative cash flows from operations of \$160,432, compared to negative cash flows from operations of \$5,009,158 reported in the first quarter of 2013 and negative cash flows from operations of \$798,059 reported in the second quarter of 2012.
+At September 30, 2013, the Company had cash on hand of \$5,762,765.
+For the quarters ended September 30, 2013 and June 30, 2013 the Company reported negative cash flows from operations of \$ 44,607 and \$160,432 respectively, compared to negative cash flows from operations of \$ 5,009,158 for the first quarter of 2013 and \$798,059 and \$1,082,413 for the second and third quarters of 2012, respectively.
 The 2013 cash flows include cash paid for acquisition related costs and transition and severance costs.
 During 2012, we issued convertible preferred stock to RVL for net cash proceeds aggregating approximately \$15,132,000 which was used to fund the cash portion of the purchase price of Seesmart, to repay pre-existing debt and other liabilities and for working capital.
-In the first quarter of 2013, we issued convertible redeemable preferred stock to RVL for cash of \$5,000,000 and common stock to unaffiliated investors for an additional \$5,000,000 in cash and settled the convertible obligations of Seesmart of approximately \$3,422,000.
-While we expect to generate negative cash flow from operations in 2013 as we integrate Seesmart, invest in the growth of the Company and implement our growth strategy, we believe we have adequate resources to meet our cash requirements in the near future.
+In the first and third quarters of 2013, we issued convertible redeemable preferred stock to RVL for aggregate cash proceeds of \$10,000,000 and common stock to unaffiliated investors for an additional \$5,000,000 in cash and settled the convertible obligations of Seesmart of approximately \$3,422,000.
+At September 30, 2013 the Company had working capital of approximately \$48,000, excluding cash and cash equivalents, an improvement of approximately \$6,297,000 compared to negative working capital at December 31, 2012 of \$6,249,000, excluding cash and cash equivalents of \$4,434,000.
+The improvement reflects the payment of obligations arising from the Seesmart acquisition which were funded from the proceeds of the issuance of common and preferred stock.
+While the Company expects to generate negative cash flows from operations in 2013 as it integrates Seesmart Technologies, Inc. ("Seesmart"), Relume Technologies, Inc. ("Relume") and Lighting Integration Technologies, LLC ("LIT"), invests in the growth of the Company and implements its growth strategy, the Company believes it has adequate resources to meet its cash requirements in the foreseeable future.

-We face challenges in order to achieve profitability and there can be no assurance that we will achieve or sustain positive cash flows from operations or profitability.
+Although we have realized revenues of approximately \$19.0 million during the nine months ended September 30,2013.
+We face challenges in order to achieve profitability, and there can be no assurance that we will achieve or sustain positive cash flows from operations or profitability.
 Our ability to meet our obligations in the ordinary course of business is dependent upon our ability to establish profitable operations or raise additional capital through public or private debt or equity financing, or other sources of financing to fund operations.
 There can be no assurance such financing will be available on terms acceptable to us, if at all, or that any financing transaction will not be dilutive to our current stockholders.